Paul Butler (polo): Polo

 In 1922, Paul and his father Frank Osgood Butler registered the Oak Brook Polo Club with the United States Polo Association (USPA), making the club the fourth oldest in the United States.
 When the Meadowbrook Club was taken over by golfers some time after World War II, the Governors of the USPA came to Oak Brook to meet with Paul Butler to ask him to host the U.S. Open at Oak Brook, which by then had 14 polo fields.
 Paul agreed to host the U.S. Open, and it was held in Oak Brook for 23 of 25 years between 1954 and 1978.
 During that time the polo and the entire Oak Brook Sports Corp, as the Butler's Oak Brook land holdings were known, were managed either by Paul Butler's son Michael or his daughter Jorie.
 Jorie managed the entire operation from 1968 until the early 1980s.

 He won six U.S. Open Polo Championships and four Butler Handicap titles.
 He was himself a top level polo player, with a four-goal handicap.

+He was Honorary Chairman of the United States Polo Association from 1966 to 1972, succeeding Harry Payne Whitney and Robert Early Strawbridge Jr.

 He served on the Board of Governors of the USPA for 29 years.

 He also served on the Board of Governors of the Palm Beach Polo and Country Club.

 He was a member of the Meadowbrook Polo Club.
+He played in the last final of the U.S. Open Polo Championship to be held at Meadowbrook Polo Club, in 1953, when his Chicago team including Cecil Smith lost to Meadow Brook 4-7.

 He was inducted in the Museum of Polo and Hall of Fame on March 3, 1995.

 The high-goal Butler Handicap tournament played before the U.S. Open is named for him.